shaunpatterson/Angular/README.md

  - Run `gulp` to build the project
  - In one terminal window, run `gulp watch` to launch a watcher to recompile source files as they change
  - In a separate terminal window, run `gulp serve` to launch the web server, which should open up the skeleton app at http://localhost:3000
  - Implement the steps outlined below in a branch.
-Use incremental commits as possible to show how you arrived at your solution
+Use incremental commits where possible to show how you arrived at your solution
  - Push your story branch to your fork
  - Issue a [pull request](https://help.github.com/articles/using-pull-requests/) against this repo's master branch